Legislative drafting and procedural support to non-executive senators.

 |Private senators’ bills introduced

 Informal feedback received from senators and their staff over the reporting period confirmed the satisfaction of senators with the quality of the procedural advice and legislative drafting services provided by the office, including where support was provided within the tight time constraints common in sitting weeks.
 The next formal survey of senators and their staff will occur in the following reporting period.

 Support for legislative scrutiny committees

-- Parliamentary Joint Committee on Human Rights
+- the Parliamentary Joint Committee on Human Rights,

 The work of the three committees in scrutinising bills and legislative instruments supports parliamentary consideration of legislation in a number of important ways, including influencing the drafting of bills and legislative instruments, informing debate in the Senate and the House of Representatives, and resulting in amendments to bills and legislative instruments and associated explanatory materials.